Changing Lives, One Story at a Time…

 - At Northern Stage we value EDUCATION: We teach, nurture and inspire all generations of theater artists and theater lovers.

 The company offers 6 full productions from September to May.
 Operating under a LORT-D contract with Actors’ Equity, Northern Stage draws talent from the region and across the country, including many with Broadway, Regional Theater, and National Tour credits.
 Seasons include comedies, dramas, musicals from the classic cannon, new shows fresh from Broadway and London’s West End, and world premiere productions.
+Click here to view a list of our past productions.

 Northern Stage offers students of all ages a year-round schedule of education programs, including week-long intensives, one-day and drop-in workshops and master-classes, and multi- week, all day summer camps.
 The programs are taught by working theater professionals; topics include Shakespeare, dance, singing, musical theater, storytelling, creating a play, and more.
 All classes are experiential and culminate in a final performance.
 Classes are designed and tailored to specific age groups and skill levels.
 Additionally, Northern Stage produces a musical theater intensive each summer for students ages 12-18, which includes four weeks of rehearsal and culminates in four performances of a fully-staged, fully-realized musical theater work.
 Integral to Northern Stage’s education programs is the Youth Ensemble Studio (YES), a group of young actors who develop, rehearse, and perform work at Northern Stage under the direction and tutelage of the Director of Education and the Producing Artistic Director.
 These young artists are encouraged to learn the craft of theater by creating it, practicing it, and refining it through disciplined study of technique and theory and by engaging with the professional theater artists and administrators of Northern Stage.
+Click here to learn more about our current education programs.

 Northern Stage is committed to the development of new works for the American theater with its New Works Now Festival of staged readings.
 The first two festivals, held in January of 2014 and 2015, each featured three new plays, identified by Northern Stage artistic staff based on relevance, literary merit, likely appeal, and potential impact on the community.
 The selected works received one-week of rehearsal with professional actors, directors, and staff and culminated in a public staged reading and audience conversation.
 New Works Now is a valuable opportunity for Northern Stage to identify new plays that may be fully produced in subsequent Mainstage seasons here and at other theaters across the country and to give those plays and playwrights the attention and resources they need to grow.
 The 2014 New Works Now Festival included Joe Sutton’s Orwell in America; the world premiere full production of this play was included in the 2014-2015 season.
 Subsequently, this production was selected for a New York premiere in fall of 2016 at 59E59 Theaters.
 Northern Stage’s 2015-16 Season included the world premiere of Marisa Smith’s Mad Love, and the 2016-17 season included Jack Neary’s Trick or Treat – both of which were born through Northern Stage’s New Works Now Festival.
+Click here to learn more about New Works Now.